unrenderonline/ng-unrender-landingpage/GITHUB_PAGES_DEPLOYMENT.md

 ## Important Notes

-1. **Hash Routing**: The app uses hash routing (`useHash: true`), which works perfectly with GitHub Pages without any baseHref configuration
+1. **No Hash Routing**: The app uses standard Angular routing (no hash) for clean URLs
-2. **No baseHref needed**: Since hash routing is used, you don't need to configure baseHref
+2. **No baseHref needed**: Routes work at root level on GitHub Pages
+3. **404.html**: Handles client-side routing on GitHub Pages (SPA fallback)
-3. **.nojekyll file**: Included to prevent GitHub Pages from processing files through Jekyll
+4. **.nojekyll file**: Prevents GitHub Pages from processing files through Jekyll
-4. **Clean URLs**: While hash routing adds `#` to URLs, it ensures all routes work correctly on GitHub Pages
+5. **SSG + CSR Hydration**: Each route has pre-rendered HTML that hydrates on load for full interactivity

 ## Troubleshooting